-His wife Philomena former (Wabanicenabe) was 25 years of age was also Native American Indian from the Chipewa Tribe, she was born on 15/3/1876.
+Peter’s wife, Philomena former (Wabanicenabe) was 25 years of age was also a Native American Indian from the Chipewa Tribe, she was born on the 15th March 1876.

 The Chippewas are one of the largest American Indian groups in North America.
 There are nearly 150 different bands of Chippewa Indians living throughout their original homeland in the northern United States (especially Wisconson, Minesota and Michigan) and southern Canada (especially Ontario, Manitoba and Saskatchewan).

-William Albany’s Attestation Paper, Canadian Over-Seas Expeditionery Force, shows that he enlisted on 13th December 1916 at New Liskeard, Ontario.
+Sapper 1007062 William Albany, Attestation Paper, Canadian Over-Seas Expeditionery Force, from The Library of Canada, shows that he enlisted on 13th December 1916 at New Liskeard, Ontario.
 He gave his address as 10 Latchford, New Liskeard, Ontario, D.O.B.
-3rd August 1894, Next of Kin Peter Albany, Father and Trade as Labourer.
-He could not write his name and marked a cross on his Attestation Papers.
+3rd August 1894, Next of Kin Peter Albany, (father) and trade, Labourer.
+He could not write at that time so marked a cross on his Attestation Papers.
 There are comments written on this document to the effect that the declaration and oath had been explained to him prior to signing.

 After basic training in Canada, William embarked for England on the S.S.
 Missanbie and arrived in England on 7th April 1917.